On this page:

 Memorandum of Insurance

 A Memorandum of Insurance (MOI) provides information about a company's insurance program.
 This information includes policy numbers, limits, and insurance companies.
 The MOI has no signature and the certificate holder's name is not shown.
 Also, the MOI does not have the standard cancellation wording that is contained on a certificate of insurance.
 Marsh, Wright State's insurance broker, makes additional information and a printable MOI available from their website.
-To view and/or print visit the Marsh website.
+View Marsh Memorandum of Insurance.

 Automobile Claims Reporting